nus-cs2103/website-base/admin/ip-tasks-fragment.md

 <panel type="seamless" header="**Q.** How are the iP git tags used in grading?">

-**A.** A git tag is a self-declaration that you _think_ you are done with the iP increment.
+**A.** Adding a git tag in the iP is a self-declaration that you _think_ you are done with the iP increment.
 We take your word for it.
 We don't check the code to see if you have actually done the said increment.
 Therefore, it is just a mechanism for you to self-declare progress and for us to monitor those progress declarations.
 </panel>
 <panel type="seamless" header="**Q.** What if I discovered a bug after I finished an increment?">

 **A.** Go ahead and fix it in a subsequent commit.
 There is no need to update the previous commit or move the corresponding tag to the new commit.
-As we do not test your code at every tag, earlier bugs will not affect your grade as long as they are fixed later.
+As we do not test your code at every tag, earlier bugs will not affect your grade as long as they are fixed eventually.
 Similarly, feel free to improve the code of previous increments later.
 </panel>
 <panel type="seamless" header="**Q.** I did multiple increments in the same commit.
 How to fix?">